 Functional product

-If it is up to Lotte, the carafe is intended for daily use.
+If it is up to Lotte de Raadt, the carafe is intended for daily use.
 'It is a functional product and tap water is 2000 times cheaper than the spring water you buy in plastic bottles.
-So the investment in the Tap Water Carafe pays for itself.
+The investment in the Tap Water Carafe therefore pays for itself.
 Nevertheless, I know that there are also people who put the bottle in the cupboard as a showpiece.
-That is allowed of course, but it is not the intention.
+That is of course allowed, but that is not the intention.'

-"Collaboration and machines Share are great ways to keep a small business running.'"
+'Collaborating and SHARING machines are great ways to keep a small business running.'

 Lotte de Raadt